microsoft/azure-tools-for-java/PluginsAndFeatures/azure-toolkit-for-intellij/azure-intellij-plugin-azure-sdk/README.md

 ## User Interface
 - **Telemetry Configuration Panel** : This space allows users to enable or disable telemetry if desired.

 ## Rules
 1. #### Kusto Queries Having a Time Interval in the Query String

-Writing KQL queries with hard-coded time intervals directly in the query string is an anti-pattern.
+- **Anti-pattern**: Writing KQL queries with hard-coded time intervals directly in the query string.
 Time intervals include using ago(1d) or between(datetime(2023-01-01), datetime(2023-01-02)).
 This approach makes queries less flexible and harder to troubleshoot.
+-**Issue**: Hard-coding time intervals directly in the query string reduces the flexibility of your queries and makes them harder to troubleshoot.
+It can be difficult to understand the context of an API call when the time interval is embedded within the query string.
+- **Severity**: WARNING.

-Consider using the `QueryTimeInterval` parameter in the client method parameters to specify the time interval for the query.
+**Recommendation**: Consider using the `QueryTimeInterval` parameter in the client method parameters to specify the time interval for the query.
-By passing the time range as an argument in the method call, you make it easier to troubleshoot and understand the context of an API call.
-This approach enhances the flexibility and readability of your Kusto queries.

 Please refer to the [Azure SDK for Java documentation](https://learn.microsoft.com/en-us/java/api/com.azure.monitor.query.models.querytimeinterval?view=azure-java-stable) for additional information.